-- Step 1: O sends to the IN the request information and evidence of origin corresponding to the encrypted message c.
-If confidentiality for the request information is needed, an encryption operation with the IN's public key can be performed.
+Step 1: O sends the IN the request information and evidence of origin corresponding to the encrypted message c.
 The encrypted message c may be some sensitive information, for instance bank account data, that O is not intended to reveal to the IN.
-There is no breach of fairness if the protocol stops. - Step 2: The IN distributes O's information (maybe after a negotiation or agreement with R), and sends R evidence of involvement in the transaction EOOI, such that if IN try to change any string, it will be detected in a dispute phase.
-Again, fairness is maintained if the protocol stops. - Step 3: R replies with evidence of receipt of encrypted message c.
-R's public encryption key u_R is included in EORc to make it undeniable when O uses it at Step 5 to distribute key k.
+There is no breach of fairness if the protocol stops.

+Step 2: The IN distributes O's information (maybe after a negotiation or agreement with R), and sends R evidence of involvement in the transaction.
+Again, fairness is maintained if the protocol stops.

+Step 3: R replies with evidence of receipt of encrypted message c.
+R's public encryption key $u_R$ is included in EORc to make it undeniable when O uses it at Step 5 to distribute key k.
 In this way, the originator does not need to verify or retrieve any public key information about the recipient.
-The protocol still remains fair if it stops. - Step 4: The IN replies to O, indicating that R agreed the transaction.
+The protocol still remains fair if it stops.

+Step 4: The IN replies to O, indicating that R agreed the transaction.
 At the same time evidence of receiving request and c is given to O. O will check this evidence carefully before proceeding to the next step, since this is the only evidence O will collect from the IN and will be used by O in case of disputes to prove the IN's responsibility of the exchange.
+The IN will store R's evidence of receipt in its evidence database, and O can retrieve it later if needed.
+The IN cannot claim that it did not store this evidence since EORI demonstrates it did if a dispute arises.
+No party is benefited if the protocol stops at this step.

+Step 5: O submits the key (encrypted with R's public key) to the TTP, such that only the intended recipient will be able to disclose the message.
+The TTP will process it only if the submission is received before deadline t.
+Before going to the next step, the TTP will check that the IN's signature EORI is embedded into the message, which helps the IN to demonstrate that O has been notified about the delivery result in case a dispute arises.

+$^2\,$ If confidentiality for the request information is needed, an encryption operation can be performed.

-The IN will store R's evidence of receipt in the Evidence Database, and O can retrieve it later if needed.
-The IN cannot claim that it didn't store this evidence since EORI demonstrates it did if a dispute arises.
-No party is benefited if the protocol stops at this step. - Step 5: O submits the key encrypted with R's public key to the TTP, such that only the intended recipient will be able to disclose the message.
-This submission should be carried out before deadline t.
-Before going to the next step, the TTP will check that a correct signature of the IN on EORI is embedded into the message.
-It helps the IN to demonstrate that O has been notified about the delivery result in case a dispute arises. - Step 6: The TTP releases the encrypted key.
-O fetches Con_k as evidence that it submitted the key in time to complete the transaction.
-The IN fetches Con_k as evidence that O accepted EORI and thus the service offered by the IN.
-R obtains the key to decrypt c and fetches Con_k as evidence to prove its origin.
-EORI is included in this message to permit R to verify the signature Con_k .
+Step 6: The TTP releases the encrypted key.
+O fetches $Con_k$ as evidence that it submitted the key in time to complete the transaction.
+The IN fetches $Con_k$ as evidence that O accepted EORI and thus the service offered by the IN.
+R obtains the key to decrypt c and fetches $Con_k$ as evidence to prove its origin.
+EORI is included in this message to permit R to verify the signature $Con_k$ .